David Selby

 David Lynn Selby (born February 5, 1941) is an American film, television, and stage actor and writer.
-He is best known for playing Quentin Collins on the daytime soap Dark Shadows (1968-1971) and Richard Channing on the prime-time soap Falcon Crest (1982-1990).
+He played Quentin Collins on the daytime soap Dark Shadows (1968-1971) and Richard Channing on the prime-time soap Falcon Crest (1982-1990).
 Selby also had prominent roles in the television series Flamingo Road (1981-1982) and the feature film Raise the Titanic (1980).

 Early life

 David Selby was born February 5, 1941, in Morgantown, West Virginia, the son of Clyde Ira Selby, a carpenter, and his wife Sarah E. (née McIntyre).
 He recalled in 2020 interview, "I enjoyed a safe, happy life; I grew up in Morgantown and still have good friends back there, people I've known since grade school.
 West Virginia's a fantastic place to raise kids.
 The environment's nurturing and positive."
-He attended West Virginia University.

 Midway through his time at WVU, Selby joined the cast of Honey in the Rock, a civil war drama at Grandview State Park.

 Career

 Early TV and film roles (1960s and 1970s)

 Selby became active in theatre, which he has always described as his favorite medium, and was among the cast for a national tour of The Impossible Years.
-In 1968, Selby joined the cast of the TV series Dark Shadows as werewolf Quentin Collins.
+In 1968, Selby joined the cast of the TV series Dark Shadows first as the ghost of Quentin Collins, and later as Quentin Collins, the werewolf.
 He had not heard of Dark Shadows at the time, and was invited to audition after a talent agent saw him perform in a production of Summer and Smoke.
 Selby was taken off-guard when the role turned him into a teenybopper icon, with fans following him when he left the studio at night and his face emblazoned on the covers of magazines such as 16, but has said that he appreciated the fans' devotion and support, and that they were never unpleasant or intrusive.
 After the series' cancellation in 1971, Selby played Quentin Collins in Night of Dark Shadows, the second feature film based on the show, released later the same year.
 He reprised the role from the series for a series of Dark Shadows audio dramas from Big Finish Productions, beginning in 2004.

 In 1972, Selby co-starred with Barbra Streisand in the movie Up the Sandbox.
 He continued to appear in a number of film and television roles during the 1970s, including U-Turn (1973), The Super Cops (1974) and Rich Kids (1979), and episodes of The Waltons (1974), Police Woman (1975), and Kojak (1976).
 He was part of the cast in the Emmy Award-winning miniseries Washington: Behind Closed Doors (1977).